+- To be well-formed:

+- Documents must include an XML declaration

+- Root element appears only once

+- Each start tag has a matching end tag

+- Elements may not overlap

-To be well-formed: Each XML document must include an XML declaration PI, a root element that appears only once, each start tag has a matching end tag, and elements may not overlap.
-To be well-formed may not be enough, what if you want to share your XML with others?
-What guarantees that your elements will match those used by others?
-XML provides two mechanisms for validating XML files, Document Type Definitions (DTDs) and Schemas.
+- To be well-formed may not be enough, what if you want to share your XML with others?

+- What guarantees that your elements will match those used by others?

+- XML provides two mechanisms for validating XML files, Document Type Definitions (DTDs) and Schemas